-As contractors get more involved in advanced preconstruction services on projects, this ability to identify changes early in the design-development process becomes a competitive advantage.
+Regardless of the project delivery method, early identification of changes is always an advantage.
+As contractors get more involved in advanced preconstruction services on projects, this ability to identify changes early in the design-development process becomes a differentiating competitive advantage.

 The first step in early identification is to broaden the definition of a change.

-This starts with a broader overview of the project, ultimately breaking it down into “Good Tasks” that can be started and then completed without interruption.
+Being clear on your Planned Execution starts with a broader overview of the project, ultimately breaking it down into “Good Tasks” that can be started and completed without interruption if all prerequisites are met.

-Considering there are two basic outcomes of a task: “On-Schedule” and “On-Budget,” you want to identify any material deviations.
-Systems like the Last Planner (LPS) help project teams stay on track and better able to manage changes effectively.
+There are two basic outcomes of planning a project down to each task: “On-Schedule” and “On-Budget.”
+You want to identify any material deviations.
+Systems like the Last Planner (LPS), Percent Planned Complete (PPC) calculations on your Short-Interval Plans (SIPs), and ABC Daily Planning help project teams stay on track and better able to identify changes early.

 - Not all changes are good and not all are bad.

-- You will get compensated for some, while others you won’t.
+- You will get compensated for some, while many others you won’t.

 - You can learn from all changes, including how to identify them earlier and possibly mitigate them all together.